Privacy Policy

 • to enable you to participate in lucky draws, competition or complete a survey;

-• to send email and text marketing communications or notifications from Emtel in case you have not opted out of receiving any marketing communications.
+• to send email and text marketing communications or notifications in case you have not opted out of receiving any marketing communications.

-• we may share your personal data with the Mauritius Credit Information Bureau as a participant.
+• to share your personal data with the Mauritius Credit Information Bureau (where required) as a participant.

 You may require Emtel to stop sending you marketing messages at any time by following the opt-out links if available or by contacting us at any time.
 Where you opt out of receiving these marketing messages, this will not apply to personal data that you have provided to Emtel to avail yourself of its services.